quicwg/ops-drafts/draft-ietf-quic-manageability.md

   Retry packets have an associated packet number; however, this packet number is encrypted, and therefore not of use to on-path observers.
-The offset of the packet number is encoded in long headers, while it is implicit (depending on Destination Connection ID length) in short headers.
+The offset of the packet number is encoded in long headers, while it is implicit (depending on destination connection ID length) in short headers.
   The length of the packet number is cryptographically obfuscated.

 - key phase: The Key Phase bit, present in short headers, specifies the keys